Symbolic Grand Lodge of Spain: History

-Women’s Admission
+Admission of women

 Another decisive moment in GLSE history took place in 1992, under the command of the second Grand Master, Roger Leveder Le Pottier.
 In 1990, the discussion about “mixticity”, or women's admission, had already begun.
 This discussion was concluded at the General Assembly of 27 June 1992, held in Barcelona under the approval of a key amendment of the organisation's regulations.
 The GLSE has allowed, since then, mason women as members with full right and completely equal to mason men.
 This was called the “triple option”.
 The first woman entering in a GLSE's lodge was Josefina Saló.
 She was introduced in the Respectable Lodge Justicia #7, in Barcelona, on 14 November 1992.

 In 2000, the first woman (Ascensión Tejerina) was appointed as a Grand Master.
 In 2012, Nieves Bayo, from Aragon, was also appointed as a Grand Master.
 Both of them were reappointed for a second command.

-Intern and International Consolidation
+Intern and international consolidation

 In 1986, three years after being admitted to the organisation, the GLSE hold the CLISPSAS's Yearly General Assembly in Madrid, Spain, which led to the recognition of the Spanish masons’ international effort by world freemasonry.
 However, ultimate support to that effort came in 1998, when CLIPSAS met again in Spain (then, in Barcelona) and the fourth GLSE's Grand Master was appointed its president, Javier Otaola Bajeneta, Basque writer and lawyer.
 Otaola led CLIPSAS between 1997 and 1999.

 Since then, the GLSE went on enhancing its relations with other obediences and masonic organisations all around the world.
 Currently, the GLSE maintains mutual recognition relations with 43 masonic obediences from Europe, Africa, Asia and America, and its footprint has reached every major forum in world freemasonry.
 In April 2005, the GLSE hold the Masonic Mediterranean Union (MMU) Meeting in Tarragona, Spain; and the GLSE did it again in Toledo, Spain, in 2016.
 Today, the UMM includes representatives from ten coastal countries and it works promote the dialogue, cohabitation and collaboration among all these countries.

 On the 9 May 2009, during the Grand Master Jordi Farrerons's command, the GLSE was involved in the Espacio Masónico de España (EME) foundation, coordinating the four major freemasonic obediences with a footprint in Spain –the GLSE, Le Droit Humain, the Feminine Grand Lodge of Spain and the Grand Orient of France.
 On the 1 October 2016, the new GLSE's headquarters was established at Vallès Street, in Barcelona.
 The old temple in Avinyò Street was abandoned.

 On October 29, 2019, Grand Master Xavier Molina presided the inauguration of the new and extensive Madrid headquarters, owned by the GLSE and located on the Belianes Street, in whose temples works Lodges of several Masonic organizations.

-Nowadays at 2022, the Symbolic Grand Lodge of Spain includes 64 active lodges in four countries (Spain, France, Belgium and Sweden), in which more of 900 men and women works.
+As of 2022 the Symbolic Grand Lodge of Spain includes 64 active lodges in four countries (Spain, France, Belgium and Sweden), in which more than 900 men and women work.